xbeat/Machine-Learning/README.md

 Support Vector Machines (SVM) are powerful supervised machine learning algorithms used for classification and regression tasks.
 They work by finding the optimal hyperplane that maximally separates classes in high-dimensional feature spaces.
 SVMs are particularly effective for handling non-linear problems and high-dimensional data.

+## Simplifying Python Code with Attribute Functions

+Introduction to Python's Attribute Functions

+Python provides built-in functions for dynamic attribute manipulation: getattr(), setattr(), hasattr(), and delattr().
+These functions offer flexibility and efficiency when working with object attributes, making code more concise and maintainable.

 ## Balancing Accuracy and Interpretability in Machine Learning with Python

 Balancing Accuracy and Interpretability in Machine Learning